 Having a snack before bed can actually help your kids sleep better.
 Does drinking a warm beverage, like a warm glass of milk, have the same impact?
-According to Sue Illg, a Family Life Specialist at Sanford CHILD Services, the impact changes from child to child.
+According to a Family Life Educator at Sanford CHILD Services, the impact changes from child to child.
 “Milk has lots of nutritional value; vitamins, amino acids, proteins, and a small amount of melatonin which could potentially help to encourage a natural sleep cycle,” says Sue.
 “However, milk does have sugar in it, so the potential for your child to stay active and stimulated is still there.”

 If your child has a snack or drink before bed, one way to ensure that your child sleeps well is to serve something nutritious.
 Snacks like fresh fruit, whole-grain toast, and oatmeal provide kids with complex carbohydrates that activate hormones to allow them to have a good night’s rest.
 Another tip for snacking before bed is to enjoy your snacks and drinks ahead of time to aid in better digestion.

 Physical Activity Before Bed Makes Children More Tired: Wives’ Tale or Wellness Tip?

 What about being active before bed?
 It helps to wear them out so they sleep harder, right?
 Children definitely need time to be physically active throughout the day, but according to a Family Life Educator at Sanford CHILD Services, most children need down time before bed to unwind and relax.
 This allows the body and brain to have time to calm down naturally, and to transition from active playtime to a sleep routine.